bowed-in/bowed-in.github.io/index.md

 The fields in boldface (Email for Profiles, and Name for Projects and Interests) indicate that those fields must have unique values so that they can be used as a primary key for that collection.
 This constraint is enforced in the schema definition associated with that collection.

+-->

 ## Initialization

-The [config](https://github.com/bowfolios/bowfolios/tree/master/config) directory is intended to hold settings files.
-The repository contains one file: [config/settings.development.json](https://github.com/bowfolios/bowfolios/blob/master/config/settings.development.json).
+The [config](https://github.com/bowed-in/bowed-in/tree/master/config) directory is intended to hold settings files.
+The repository contains one file: [config/settings.development.json](https://github.com/bowed-in/bowed-in/blob/master/config/settings.development.json).

-This file contains default definitions for Profiles, Projects, and Interests and the relationships between them.
-Consult the walkthrough video for more details.
+This file contains default definitions for Users and Positions.

+<!--
 The settings.development.json file contains a field called "loadAssetsFile".
 It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
 The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.

-<!--
 ### Quality Assurance
 -->

 #### ESLint

-BowFolios includes a [.eslintrc](https://github.com/bowfolios/bowfolios/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
+BowedIn includes a [.eslintrc](https://github.com/bowed-in/bowed-in/blob/master/app/.eslintrc) file to define the coding style adhered to in this application.
 You can invoke ESLint from the command line as follows:

 ```
 meteor npm run lint